How Much Glue/Cement and Cleaner Will You Need?

 The table below gives an approximation of the amount of PVC or ABS glue/solvent cement you will need for your plastic pipe system.
 You will usually need about half as much cleaner as cement.
 Cleaner is essential, even for new pipes and fittings, as there can sometimes be contaminants left over from the manufacturing process that will prevent the direct contact of the cement to the plastic.

 The amount you use in your pipe system will be somewhat dependent on how neat you are, but NEVER be tempted to be too neat, as too little cement is worse than too much.
 With too much, your pipe system may look untidy, with excess around the joints.
 With too little cement it will leak; water dripping or spurting from your joints is never a good look!

-If using a bristle type brush, try to use on that is about 1/3 to 1/2 the diameter of the pipe you are using.
-Most of our PVC cements come with a brush inside the tin, however, especially if assembling small plastic pipes and fittings, the correct brush size should be used.
+If using a bristle-type brush, try to use one that is about 1/3 to 1/2 the diameter of the pipe you are using.
+Most of our PVC cements come with a brush inside the tin; however, especially if assembling small plastic pipes and fittings, the correct brush size should be used.
 Our ABS cement comes in an open top tin without a brush.

 Some pipefitters prefer to dry assemble before cementing.
 If you are thinking of doing this, here's a couple of tips: